winnall/ohr/README.md

 ## Supported Platforms
 OHR is designed to work on MacOS, Linux, Unix, Windows and iOS.
 However, each of these platforms has slightly different conventions, for which a platform-specific class in OHR has to be modified.
 This is trivial for people with knowledge of the platforms.
 A little love for the platform is also necessary to ensure that all the application is well-behaved on that platform (i.e. it observes all the platform's conventions: look, feel and general good manners).

 The only currently implemented platform is MacOS.
 Volunteers with a love for the other platforms will be supported as far as possible.
-More details can be found in the wiki at ...
+More details can be found in the [wiki](https://github.com/winnall/ohr/wiki/Implementing-Additional-Platform-Support).

 ## Installing and Running
 OHR was implemented using Apache Netbeans 12.0 and Maven.
 Details of the varikous software versions used can be viewed in the file `pom.xml`.
 I'm aware that this is not very user-friendly, but it is currently the only way I know of pointing you in the right direction even after something changes...